 Remove any upgradeability (fully modular)

 One current attack vector of Tellor is via the governance.
 The problem with governance attacks is that they can instantly affect the entire protocol.
 By removing upgradeability, any attack on governance will only affect a given queryID and not the system as a whole.
-The current minting via vote structure or upgradeability of the contracts as a whole could be dangerous if attacked by a large enough holder.
+The current minting via vote proposal or upgradeability of the contracts as a whole could be dangerous if attacked by a large enough holder.
 Simply removing the attack vector both simplifies the system and fits with our push towards an unbreakable protocol.

 Redo governance (make similar to polygon governance)

-Stake Amount fixed in dollar terms
+Stake Amount minimum is fixed in dollar terms